cheat-commando/javascript-best-practices/index.md

 Declare variables outside the For statement

-Do this to create a string rather than a For loop:
+Do this (or something similar) to create a string rather than a For loop:
     var arr = ['item 1', 'item 2', 'item 3', ...];
     var list = '<ul><li>' + arr.join('</li><li>') + '</li></ul>';